PoisotLab/ms_betadiversity_response/README.md

 source of confusion for some practitioners.
-This is not particularly surprising, as this component of the decomposition responds to unique species introducing their unique interactions both between themselves, and with species that are common to both networks [@fig:concptual].
+This is not particularly surprising, as this component of the decomposition responds to unique species introducing their unique interactions both between themselves, and with species that are common to both networks [@fig:conceptual].
 For this reason, it is important to come up with guidelines for the interpretation of this measure, and how to use it to extract ecological insights.